ScottFeichter/node-essentials-scott/assignments/assignment9-testing.md

     password: "Pa$$word20",
     name: "Alice",
   });
+});

+afterAll(() => {
   prisma.$disconnect();
-});
+})
 ```

 Clearly you would not want to do this step unless you are pointing to the test database.
 When you pass a function to `beforeAll()` or `it()` or other jest functions, you can declare it as async so that you can use await.
 It is important to do the prisma.$disconnect().
 If not, Jest may not terminate cleanly, and you might have a zombie process.

 Why do we need the user records?
 Each task record has a foreign key, the userId.
 If this is not provided or if it doesn't correspond to a real user record, you get a constraint violation from the database.
+It is very important to disconnect from the database at the completion of the test to avoid a hung process.

 There are some special issues when testing route handlers and middleware functions.
 They take the parameters `req`, `res`, and sometimes `next`.
 For the req and res, we use the `node-http-mocks` package.
 You can configure the mock req object with the content you are testing: body, query parameters, headers, path parameters, whatever.
 Then you call the function to be tested, to see if the result is as you expect.